simonmichael/hledger_site/src/index.md

 A key advantage of hledger, and why I migrated from ledger, is that hledger internally orders transactions chronologically, whereas ledger inexplicably orders them in the order they appear in the file, irrespective of the date attached to them.--chromatin

-The initial setup of the books is pretty time consuming especially if you have a lot of accounts.
-I recommend starting your most important accounts and adding as you go along. --abhiyerra

 I use hledger and I love it.
 It has a learning curve (especially if you're new to double entry accounting) but it's rewarding.

 Having hledger have all my accounts, personal and business and being able to filter out appropriate reports has been great for seeing things like is the business a money pit or am I actually growing wealth over time. --abhiyerra

-I combine hledger csv output with Jupyter to generate the specific reports and charts I need.
-I.e. business specific versus combined for taxes. --abhiyerra

 There are few things better than doing my taxes every year and being able to confirm every number on every form with simple #hledger queries (which lets me double check both my records and the forms themselves). --Michael Rees